FindMySchool LogoFindMySchool

 Good

 Destinations data reflects the school's inclusive ambition.
-In 2024, 64% of leavers progressed to university, a healthy figure for a non-selective sixth form.
+Published destination information shows a healthy university pathway for a non-selective sixth form.

 While many students choose local universities or modern institutions, there are notable successes at the top end.
 In the most recent cohort, one student secured a place at Oxbridge from five applicants.
 The school is part of the Harris Experience programme, which provides specific preparation for Russell Group and medical school applicants, helping mostly first-generation university applicants navigate the system.